I was struck by the similarity between the quote in the graphic above and something the Buddha’s recorded as having said:

-I was a bit surprised, though, to see a comment attached to the graphic:
+I was a bit surprised, though, to see a comment made by the person who shared the graphic:

 I love this one: it usually irks the attacker even more.

-Remaining silent in order to irk someone doesn’t strike me as being a very noble motive!
+Remaining silent in order to irk someone isn’t a very noble motive.

 Taking pleasure in someone else getting angry is, from a Buddhist point of view, unskillful.
 It’s just a subtle form of aggression.
 Our desire should always be to reduce the amount of suffering our actions cause.